-As many experts cite Henry Stuckey as the founder of Bentonia Blues, perhaps I should have said Bentonia Blues was made famous by Skip James.
+As many experts cite Henry Stuckey as the founder of Bentonia Blues, perhaps I should have said Bentonia Blues was actually made famous by Skip James, rather than founded by him.
 I’ve even seen it mentioned that Skip James ‘stole’ his style from ‘Pop’ Stuckey.
 Such are the claims and counter-claims that pepper blues history.

 Let me quote from the Big Legal Mess Records website which Shein Die alerted me to.

 “Bentonia, MS: home to the legendary Skip James, famous for his falsetto vocals and his mastery of a rare blues guitar style that has become known as the ‘Bentonia style’.”